deadbytez/CutEdge/README.md

 ## Step 1: MDM-FakeEnrollment

 Some Microsoft Edge policies (such as homepage, new tab, search provider, and others) are only honored on devices that are either domain-joined or enrolled in an MDM (Mobile Device Management) solution.
-On standalone or non-domain-joined Windows devices, these policies are ignored—even if set in the registry—unless the device appears to be MDM-managed.
+On standalone or non-domain-joined Windows devices, these policies are ignored even if set in the registry unless the device appears to be MDM-managed.

 **MDM-FakeEnrollment** is a workaround that adds a minimal set of registry keys to make Edge "think" the device is enrolled in MDM, allowing all restricted policies to be applied and enforced.